New Bethlehem, Pennsylvania: Peanut Butter Festival

-The city is home to an annual Peanut Butter Festival, celebrating its 23rd year in 2018.
+The city is home to an annual Peanut Butter Festival, celebrating its 30th year in 2025.
 Though the town is home to the Smucker's peanut butter factory, the company does not sponsor the festival.
 However, the company does provide peanut butter for sale by the case or jar in a variety of flavors including Honey and Peanut Butter and Chocolate and Peanut Butter.
-J.M.
-Smucker also provided a $2,000 and $1,000 savings bond to the winner and first runner-up, respectively, of the Peanut Butter Festival Queen competition in 2018.
+In recent years, J.M.
+Smucker has provided a $2,000 and $1,000 savings bond to the winner and first runner-up, respectively, of the Peanut Butter Festival Queen Scholarship competition.
+As of 2025, this competition still occurs annually.
 The Peanut Butter Festival is a Redbank Valley Chamber of Commerce-sponsored event and is mainly set in the Gumtown Park.

 Flood of 1996

 On July 19, 1996, a flood hit New Bethlehem as well as other parts of Pennsylvania.
 Reports state that the Redbank Creek was over seven feet above flood stage, and much of the downtown area was underwater.
 Redbank Valley High School was shut down.
 It took a few months to clean and fix the damage until students were allowed to attend again.
 On a garage east of the Redbank Valley High School there is a line that shows how high the water level was at its highest point.

 The football field at Redbank Valley Junior/Senior High School in July 1996 at 920 Broad St, New Bethlehem, PA.
 The announcer's booth can be seen at the left.

 Tom's Riverside, a grocery store at 632 Broad Street, in New Bethlehem, PA, in July 1996 during the flooding.

 Flooding along east Broad Street in New Bethlehem, PA, in July 1996 showing the VFW Hall (526 Broad St, New Bethlehem, PA 16242) and automotive dealership and service garage.